-- a.
+- 2. For hydraulic fracture stimulation performed through an intermediate casing string: - a.
 The maximum treating pressure shall be no greater than eighty-five percent of the American petroleum institute rating of the intermediate casing. - b.
-Casing evaluation tools to verify adequate wall thickness of the intermediate casing shall be run from the wellhead to a minimum depth of one hundred feet [30.48 meters] above the completion formation and a visual inspection with photographs shall be made of the top joint of the intermediate casing and the wellhead flange. - (1) If the casing evaluation tool or visual inspection indicates wall thickness below American petroleum institute minimum or a different weight of intermediate casing than the well design called for, calculations must be made to determine the reduced pressure rating.
+Casing evaluation tools to verify adequate wall thickness of the intermediate casing shall be run from the wellhead to a depth as close as practicable to one hundred feet [30.48 meters] above the completion formation and a visual inspection with photographs shall be made of the top joint of the intermediate casing and the wellhead flange. - (1) If the casing evaluation tool or visual inspection indicates wall thickness is below the American petroleum institute minimum or a lighter weight of intermediate casing than the well design called for, calculations must be made to determine the reduced pressure rating.
 If the reduced pressure rating is less than the anticipated treating pressure, a frac string shall be run inside the intermediate casing. - c.
-Cement evaluation tools to verify adequate cementing of the intermediate casing shall be run from the wellhead to a minimum depth of one hundred feet [30.48 meters] above the completion formation. - (1) If surface casing cementing did not result in full returns to surface and cement standing at surface following pumping, a frac string shall be run inside the intermediate casing. - (2) If the cement evaluation tool indicates inadequate cement bond a frac string shall be run inside the intermediate casing. - (3) If the cement evaluation tool indicates the top of cement behind the intermediate casing is below the surface casing shoe a frac string shall be run inside the intermediate casing. - d.
+Cement evaluation tools to verify adequate cementing of the intermediate casing shall be run from the wellhead to a depth as close as practicable to one hundred feet [30.48 meters] above the completion formation. - (1) If the cement evaluation tool indicates defective casing or cementing a frac string shall be run inside the intermediate casing. - (2) If the cement evaluation tool indicates the top of cement behind the intermediate casing is below the top of the Mowry Formation, a frac string shall be run inside the intermediate casing. - d.
 The intermediate casing and wellhead must be pressure tested to a minimum depth of one hundred feet [30.48 meters] below the top of the Tyler formation for at least thirty minutes with less than five percent loss to a pressure equal to or in excess of the maximum frac design pressure. - e.
 If the pressure rating of the wellhead does not exceed the maximum frac design pressure, a wellhead and blowout preventer protection system must be utilized during the frac. - f.
 An adequately sized, function tested pressure relief valve must be utilized on the treating lines from the pumps to the wellhead, with suitable check valves to limit the volume of flow back fluid should the relief valve open.
-The relief valve must be set to limit line pressure to no greater than the test pressure of the intermediate casing, less one hundred pounds per square inch [689.48 kilopascals]. - g.
-The surface casing valve must be connected to a diversion line rigged to a pit or containment vessel through adequately sized rupture disks in order to monitor and enable relief of any pressure encountered in the surface casing-intermediate casing annulus during frac operations.
-No more than three hundred fifty pounds per square inch [2413 kilopascals] of back pressure shall be applied to the surface casing-intermediate casing annulus.
+The relief valve must be set to limit line pressure to no greater than the test pressure of the intermediate casing, less one hundred pounds per square inch [689.48 kilopascals].

-- h.
+- g.
+The surface casing valve must be fully open and connected to a diversion line rigged to a pit or containment vessel. - h.
 An adequately sized, function tested remote operated frac valve must be utilized between the treating line and the wellhead. - i.
-After the hydraulic fracture stimulation is performed the owner, operator, or service company shall post on the FracFocus Chemical Disclosure Registry the following stimulation detail:
+Within sixty days after the hydraulic fracture stimulation is performed, the owner, operator, or service company shall post on the FracFocus Chemical Disclosure Registry all elements made viewable by the FracFocus website. - 3.
+If during the stimulation, the pressure in the intermediate casing-surface casing annulus exceeds three hundred fifty pounds per square inch [2413 kilopascals] gauge, the owner or operator shall verbally notify the director as soon as practicable but no later than twenty-four hours following the incident.